marina-neseem/Accera-High-Perf-DL/case_studies/nchwc_convolution_gridsearch/README.md

                     NHWC_tensor[r, c, ch * nchwc_channels_block + ch_b] = NCHWc_tensor[ch, r, c, ch_b]
 ```

-For this case study, we choose the NCHWc input channels block size as well as NCHWc output filters block size to be 8 because this optimizes the usuage of the SIMD registers in the target architecture (AVX2).
-However, for different architectures like (AVX512), 16 would be a better choice.
+For this case study, we choose the NCHWc input channels block size (i.e. c) as well as NCHWc output filters block size to be 8.
+This optimizes the usuage of the SIMD registers in the target architecture (AVX2) because AVX2 has 256-bit registers so it can perform simultaneous operations on eight 32-bit single-precision floating point numbers (i.e. 8*32=256).
+However, for different architectures like (AVX512), 16 would be a better choice because AVX512 has 512-bit registers so it can perform simultaneous operations on sixteen 32-bit single-precision floating point numbers (i.e. 16*32=512).
 We will assume that the input and the output tensors are pre and post re-ordered using external functions, and we will focus on the convolution implementation itself.

+> _NOTE_: Check [this](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) wiki link to read about AVX2 and AVX512.

 Now, we can implement 2D NCHWc convolution using Accera as follows: